fabianabarca/slidev-theme-kalouk/example.md

 # Quiz

-Test your readers with a quiz and up to four options to choose the right one.
+Test your readers with a quiz with up to four options to choose from.

 ```md
 ---